On a class of random walks with reinforced memory: The strongly reinforced Shark Random Swim

 \end{lemma} \begin{proof} First note that the two processes

 and

 are both martingales with respect to the natural filtration, and thus also the process is a (c\`adl\`ag) martingale.
-Writing $\langle L \rangle_t$ for the bracket process of $L$, the process $L(t)^2- \langle L \rangle_t $ is a local martingale.
-It follows from the definition of $Y_1^{(p)}$ given in~\eqref{eq:Y1T1H1} that the jump sizes $|L(t)-L(t-)|$ of $L$ satisfy
+Writing $\lbrack L \rbrack_t$ for the quadratic variation process of $L$, the process $L(t)^2- \lbrack L \rbrack_t$ is also a martingale.
+In order to estimate the mean number of jumps of $L$, we remark that the jump times of $L$ agree with those of $Y_1^{(p)}$.
+However, in contrast to the jumps of $L$, the jumps of $Y_1^{(p)}$ are positive only, namely of sizes either $b+1$ or $b$.
+This implies that the mean number of jumps of $Y_1^{(p)}$ (and hence of $L$) up to time $\tau_n$ is bounded from above by